 Pre-tax retirement contributions

 A pre-tax retirement contribution is any amount paid by an employee into a designated pension plan, retirement account, or another tax-deferred plan.
-This amount is taken from an employee’s wages before taxes are withheld.
+This amount is taken from an employee’s wages before income taxes are withheld.
+These contributions are subject to Social Security, Medicare, and Federal Unemployment Tax withholdings.
 Traditional 401(k)s and SIMPLE IRAs are common small business retirement plans that allow for pre-tax contributions.
-Taxes are not paid on this income at the time of contribution.
+Income taxes are not paid on this income at the time of contribution.
 However, takes are paid on these contributions when withdrawals from the plan occur.

 Post-tax retirement contributions